laraplus/translatable/README.md

 #### Filtering and ordering by translated attributes

-Often you may wish to limit query results by translated attributes.
+Often you may wish to filter query results by translated attributes.
 This package allows you to use all of the usual Eloquent ``where`` clauses normally.
 This will work even with fallback translations since all of the columns within where clauses will be automatically wrapped in ``ifnull`` statements and prefixed with the appropriate table names: